Aidas415/Final-project-Paulini/testCases.md

 📝- **Test Steps:**
   1. Click on the hamburger menu `(☰)` icon
-  2. In the expanded hamburger menu, click on the `PRISIJUNGTI` button
+  2. In the expanded hamburger menu, click on the `PRISIJUNGTI` item
   3. Observe the result

 🎯- **Expected Result:**
 - The user is successfully redirected to `https://paulini.lt/prisijungimas`
 - The login form was displayed correctly
 - The breadcrumb `PAULINI > PRISIJUNGTI` appears above the form on the left side
-- The `PRISIJUNGTI` item is underline
 - The form includes fields for phone/email and password
 - The `PRISIJUNGTI` action button is visible and functional